GianniCafano/ow-tech-test/README.md

 ## adding your google maps API key

 To use the Google Map seen on the Title details pages, you need to add your API key.
-To do this, create a .env.local file and add:
+To do this, create a .env.local file in the root of the application and add:

 ```NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_API_KEY"```